tenzir/threatbus/plugins/apps/threatbus_zmq/README.md

 Threat Bus' [snapshot](https://docs.tenzir.com/threatbus/features/snapshotting)
 feature allows apps to request a snapshot during subscription.
 Threat Bus always forwards snapshot requests to all app plugins.
-The `zmq-app` plugin again forwards these `SnapshotRequests` to all connected apps.
+The `zmq` plugin again forwards these `SnapshotRequests` to all connected apps.
 Apps, however, can decide if they want to implement this feature, i.e., whether they respond to `SnapshotRequest` messages or not.